vertelab/odoo-record-keeping/record_keeping_hr/README.rst

 |badge1| |badge2|

-This module extends Employess with record-keeping fields and adds them in a notebook tab.
+This module extends employees with record-keeping fields and adds them in a notebook tab.

 **Table of contents**